bengtmartensson/IrpTransmogrifier/README.md

           -T, --trailinggap
             Dummy trailing gap (in micro seconds) added to sequences of odd length.
+          --validate
+            Validate that the resulted protocol can be used for rendering and produces the same signal.
+            Default: false
+          --xslt
+            File/URL name of XSLT transformation that will be applied to --input or --namedinput argument

     code      Generate code for the given target(s)
       Usage: code [options] protocols